ryanve/taos/README.md

 ## Styles

-Style toggles are activated by adding a `data-taos-style` attribute to a `<a>` element (a.k.a. the switch).
+Style toggles are activated by adding a `data-taos-style` attribute to an `<a>` element (a.k.a. the switch).
 The values of the attribute should be the class(es) you want to toggle.
 If you just put one class, then it will simply toggle on and off.
 If you put more than one (separated by commas) then they will cycle.
 By default, the toggles affect the element they are placed on.
 But often you will want to affect another element.
 This is done by adding flags for the element(s) you want to target at the front of the attribute value.
 For example, to target the `<body>` tag, you would preceed the attribute with `body!`.

 #### 1-way (on/off)
 ```html